OpenMosix- Linux Supercomputer

-Most of us dream of using a supercomputer, something with so much raw processing power and memory that operations get completed in nanoseconds rather than minutes.
-With hardware becoming cheaper, most of us are accustomed to working on machines with 512 - 1 GB of RAM, and occasionally even using dual processors.
+Most of us dream of using a Linux Supercomputer, something with so much raw processing power and memory that operations get completed in nanoseconds rather than minutes.
+With hardware becoming cheaper, most of us are accustomed to working on machines with 4-8 GB of RAM, and occasionally even using dual or quad core processors.

 However, what if we told you that there's a simple way to build your own supercomputer.
 That too, using nothing more than GNU/Linux and any old hardware you happen to have lying around.
 The basic idea is to cluster multiple systems together, and use their combined CPU power and combined RAM as if it is one system.